averyfreeman/nextjs-github-pages/.github/PULL_REQUEST_TEMPLATE.md

-# PR Title
+# PR Synopsis

-Closes <!-- github ticket number, e.g., #32 -->
+What's your one-sentence thesis for submitting this PR? <!-- be succinct.
+Include github ticket number, e.g. #32 -->

-## Description
+## Description of Submittal

-Please describe what did you built or fixed?
+Elaborate on what you are submitting and what it does exactly (few sentences tops)

 ## Screenshot

-Could you please drop a screenshot of your feature or fix?
+(Required)

+## Bugfix:

-## Steps to Verify
+Steps to reproduce (bulleted)

-Please walk through how to verify and test this feature or fix.
+## Feature:

+Instructions for how to use (bulleted)

+## Additional notes: